orchidsoftware/orchid.software/source/en/docs/installation.md

 Open a browser and go to `http://localhost:8000/dashboard`.
 If everything works you will see the control panel login page.
 Later you can stop the server by pressing `Ctrl + C` in the terminal.

-> **Note.** If your runtime uses a different domain (eg. orchid.loc) the admin panel may not be available and you need to specify your domain in the configuration file `config/platform.php` or in `.env` file.
+> **Note.** If your runtime uses a different domain (eg. orchid.loc) the admin panel may not be available, and you need to specify your domain in the configuration file `config/platform.php` or in `.env` file.
 This allows you to make the admin panel available on another domain or subdomain, such as `platform.example.com`.

 ## Publishing resources

-By default static files (css/js) are delivering through application routes: this is the best balance between configuration and change tracking but you can specify to use web servers for distribution, you need to execute a command that creates a symbolic link in a public directory (Please use it only if your web server is having troubles):
+By default, static files (css/js) are delivering through application routes: this is the best balance between a configuration and change tracking, but you can specify to use web servers for distribution, you need to execute a command that creates a symbolic link in a public directory (Please use it only if your web server is having troubles):

  ```php
 php artisan orchid:link